AdobeDocs/real-time-cdp-collaboration.en/help/guide/connect/establishing-connections.md

 ## Invite a collaborator {#invite-collaborator}

-Follow the steps below to invite your partner to join Real-Time CDP Collaboration Starter.
-If you want more details about Collaboration Starter and a step-by-step overview of the process, refer to the [Starter overview documentation](../overview/starter-overview.md).
+Follow the steps below to invite your partner to join Real-Time CDP Collaboration [!DNL Starter].
+If you want more details about Collaboration [!DNL Starter] and a step-by-step overview of the process, refer to the [[!DNL Starter] overview documentation](../overview/starter-overview.md).

 Before initiating the invitation process, collect the following information from your collaborator: